AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 * `{%value}`
 * `{%name}`

-Also, you can add a custom field to your data and use it as a token, like in the sample below.
+Also, you can add a custom field to your data and use it as a token, like in the sample below:

 ```
 //create data